Graduate Studies (M.A. program)

 - Students must complete the graduate studies application form, available at the School of Liberal Arts office or via the link at the top of this page, and submit the application fee.
 [For the 4+1 application, we do not require GRE scores, letters of recommendation, or a writing sample.
-A statement of purpose is optional.]
+A statement of purpose is optional.

 - Of the minimum ten graduate-level courses needed for the M.A., a maximum of four graduate-level courses may be taken as part of the undergraduate major, and a minimum of two graduate-level courses must be complete by the end of the fourth (senior) undergraduate year.

-Contact the department at:
+For further information, contact the department at: